-“It is important to have well-functioning portable units in the Labour and Delivery suite for assessment of baby’s position, the viability of natural delivery, placental position, and assessment of well-being in addition to critical management of twin and triplet deliveries.”
+“It is important to have well-functioning portable units in the Labour and Delivery suite for assessment of baby’s position, viability of natural delivery, placental position, and assessment of well-being in addition to critical management of twin and triplet deliveries.”

 JANIE TYRRELL, EXECUTIVE DIRECTOR, LOIS HOLE HOSPITAL FOR WOMEN

-A mobile ultrasound unit also assists in the detection of potential heart-related issues in babies and builds upon the care and treatment provided by the hospital’s team of cardiologists at the CK Hui Heart Centre, through the Maternal Heart Health program.
+A mobile ultrasound unit also assists in the detection of potential heart-related issues in babies, and builds upon the care and treatment provided by the hospital’s team of cardiologists at the CK Hui Heart Centre, through the Maternal Heart Health program.

-The addition of the portable ultrasound units for Labour and Delivery has enhanced the ability of the hospital’s team of Maternal-Fetal Medicine doctors to monitor deliveries and decide quickly upon appropriate treatments and courses of action – resulting in improved outcomes for moms and babies at the Lois Hole Hospital for Women.
+The addition of the portable ultrasound units for Labour and Delivery have enhanced the ability of the hospital’s team of Maternal-Fetal Medicine doctors to monitor deliveries and decide quickly upon appropriate treatments and courses of action – resulting in improved outcomes for moms and babies at the Lois Hole Hospital for Women.